18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 The incumbent will use their demonstrated experience building and scaling initiatives to grow the effectiveness of the program.

-This position is located within the Federal Acquisition Service (FAS).
+This position is located within the General Services Administration (GSA), Federal Acquisition Service (FAS), Technology Transformation Service (TTS), Office of the Presidential Innovation Fellows (PIF).

 GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid) in the federal government.